 Our customers often expand the deployment of our platform across large teams and more broadly within the enterprise as they find new use cases for our platform and their employees increasingly interact and gain confidence working with robots.
 Evidence of the power of our land-and-expand model is our customers that exceed significant ARR thresholds.
-For example, as of January 31, 2019, we had 305 customers with ARR of \$100,000 or more and 21 customers with ARR of \$1.0 million or more.
-As of January 31, 2020, we had 597 customers with ARR of \$100,000 or more and 43 customers with ARR of \$1.0 million or more.
-As of January 31, 2021, we had \$1.0 million or more.
+For example, as of January 31, 2019, we had 305 customers with ARR of \$100,000 or more and 21 customers with ARR of \$1.0 million or more, which accounted for 61% and 24% of our revenue, respectively, for the fiscal year then ended.
+As of January 31, 2020, we had 597 customers with ARR of \$100,000 or more and 43 customers with ARR of \$1.0 million or more, which accounted for 57% and 21% of our revenue, respectively, for the fiscal year then ended.
+As of January 31, 2021, we had customers with ARR of \$100,000 or more and work of our revenue, respectively, for the fiscal year then ended.